I test vacuums for a living, and these are the only 6 handheld vacuums I’d recommend to family and friends

 Reasons to avoid

 The Lakeland cordless vacuum is similar in looks to both the cheaper Beldray and the more expensive Shark vacuums.
-There are very few points of difference, except the Lakeland version offers a larger 150ml dust canister.
+There are very few points of difference, except that the Lakeland version offers a larger 150ml dust canister.

-Meanwhile the attachments are somewhat pared back in comparison to those included with the other two since it lacks an upholstery tool and the crevice tool is short and stubby.
+Meanwhile, the attachments are somewhat pared back in comparison to those included with the other two, since it lacks an upholstery tool, and the crevice tool is short and stubby.
 But having said that, if you’re not planning to clean upholstery or use it for much more than a quick spruce-up, you might not mind.

 The battery lasted for a little over 11 minutes when used continuously on the stronger of the two suction levels.
 It’s not a handheld I’d recommend for car cleaning as the crevice tool won’t reach down the side of seats, although it worked fine to remove debris in the footwells.